open-policy-agent/kube-mgmt/README.md

 To release a new version - create [GitHub release](https://github.com/open-policy-agent/kube-mgmt/releases) with corresponding tag name that follows [semantic versioning convention](https://semver.org/).

-As soon as tag is pushed - CI pipeline will build and publish all the artifacts.
+As soon as tag is pushed - CI pipeline will build and publish artifacts: docker images for supported architectures and helm chart.